binipringle/intro-to-dh/_texts/3-html-css.md

 In this session, we are going to learn how to read and write this code, and render it in the browser on your local computer.

 ---
-# Basic Template for HTML
+# Basic template for HTML

 Below is a basic template for an empty HTML Document.